Extraweich/homopy/paper/paper.md

 ---
-title: 'HomoPy: A Python package for homogenization procedures in fiber reinforced polymers'
+title: 'A Python package for homogenization procedures in fiber reinforced polymers'
 tags:
 -   Python
 -   Mechanics